 Multi-stage Endurance Fitness Test (Bleep Test)

-Police officers are sometimes required to perform prolonged activities such as foot chases, stair climbing and public order duties.
+Special Constables are sometimes required to perform prolonged activities such as foot chases, stair climbing and public order duties.
 The ability to perform such activities is largely based upon your level of endurance fitness, which is your capacity to continue prolonged physical activity.
 As such, endurance fitness reflects how efficient your heart and lungs are, and is required in any activity which causes you to get out of breath.

 The multi-stage endurance fitness test commonly referred to as the ‘bleep’ test involves running to and fro along a 15-metre track and placing your leading foot on each line in time with a series of audio bleeps.
 If you arrive at the end line before the bleep sounds you should turn around, wait for the bleep before resuming running and adjust your speed.
 The test is progressive in that the timing of the bleeps starts off slowly but becomes faster so that it becomes more difficult to keep up with the required speed.